paforsey/GettingandCleaningData/README.md

 Descriptions of the variables contained in the FirstDataset are as follows:

 1 )  Subject: Unique identifier used for each of the 30 volunteers.
-Preset Integer Values: 1 - 30.
-2 )  Activity: type of activity performed by each subject.
-Preset Character Values: WALKING, WALKING_UPSTAIRS,
-     WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
-1 )  Subject: Unique identifier used for each of the 30 volunteers.
-Preset Integer Values: 1 - 30.
+Preset Integer Values: 1 - 30. /n
 2 )  Activity: type of activity performed by each subject.
 Preset Character Values: WALKING, WALKING_UPSTAIRS,
      WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
 3 ) 	tBodyAcc-std()-X: